Rules and Guidelines for Use of the Libraries

 Certain popular materials have a shorter loan period and cannot be renewed.
 The loan period is usually displayed on the material and always on your receipt.

-Different rules may apply to materials from other libraries.
+Different loan periods may apply to materials on loan from other libraries.

-If you want to renew your loans, you can do it yourself on our website, at your local library, or over the phone.
+If you want to renew your loans, you can do it yourself her on our website, in the Biblioteket app, or by contacting your local library.

 How much can you borrow